 Below are a few tips to keep in mind as you get your small business up and running, or as you continue to achieve success:

 Business content includes all of your company’s physical property located inside your place of business, whether you’re renting, own your own building, or operate out of your house.
 Not only is your office furniture, supplies, computers, equipment, and machinery considered content, it also includes inventory or stock.
-That means, if you own a clothing retail establishment, the apparel and other items held for sale would typically be viewed as contents requiring protection.
+That means, if you own a clothing retail establishment, the apparel and other items held for sale would typically be viewed as contents/stocks requiring protection.

 Do you keep your supplies in a warehouse, a store, or your basement?
 Are your finished goods located near a water source that could overflow?
 Is your home office in a safe part of town?
 The location of your contents will affect how safe they are and how much protection you’ll need to keep your business going if they are damaged or stolen.